Direct-to-Consumer Advertising of Medical and Surgical Services

 Read Full Report - Direct-to-Consumer Medical Advertising in Ireland - Informing and empowering patients, doctors and healthcare professionals

-A report calling for the regulation of direct-to-consumer advertising of medical and surgical procedures in Ireland has been published in January 2016 by the Irish College of Ophthalmologists (ICO, the national training and professional body for eye doctors.
+A report calling for the regulation of direct-to-consumer advertising of medical and surgical procedures in Ireland was published in January 2016 by the Irish College of Ophthalmologists (ICO), the national training and professional body for eye doctors.

 The ‘Direct to Consumer Medical Advertising in Ireland – Informing and empowering patients, doctors and healthcare professionals’ report has been published by the ICO in response to growing concerns relating to the marketing and advertising of elective procedures.